 - Surge from New X-Men was an example, to the extent that she also came off as a bit of a bigoted Jerk Ass.
 She chewed out her Muslim roommate Dust over her decision to wear a burqa, going so far as to call her an embarrassment to women everywhere.

-- Women from Thundra's future fit this trope to a 'T'.
+- Women from Thundra's future fit this trope to a 'T', where women have enslaved men, using them for entertainment and sex .
 After their reality merged with its Spear Counterpart the result had both sexes living together in peace.
-Thundra later found another such reality, the copy of her original one, lived there for awhile and then came back to the present leaving there a daughter Lyra who grew up into another Straw Feminist but for a number of reasons changed for better.
+Thundra later found another such reality, the copy of her original one where it never merged, lived there for awhile, and then came back to the present leaving there a daughter Lyra who too grew up into another Straw Feminist.
+However, both characters have changed a bit where they became heroes of the present and showed romantic interest in men.
+But both Thundra and Lyra are shown to still enslave men on other worlds, and none of the heroes they work with seem to care.

 - Diane Di Massa took this to the extreme in Hothead Paisan: Homicidal Lesbian Terrorist, who dreams of "a world without penises".